GreatGameDota/SIIM-ISIC-Melanoma-Classification/README.md

 Image only model was a simple pretrained efficientnet with a simple double linear layer head.

-Meta + Image model concatanates meta data features, after the tabular data goes though a double linear layer head, with the output from the pretrained efficientnet.
+Meta + Image model concatenates meta data features, after the tabular data goes though a double linear layer head, with the output from the pretrained efficientnet.
 Then the combined features go through two more linear layers.

 Both pretrained models were loaded from [PytorchCV](https://github.com/osmr/imgclsmob).

 The models were trained with either BCE or focal loss and with or without label smoothing.

-Most models also used Pytorch's new AMP mixed precision for training but some models trained without it ended up in the final blend.
+Most models also used Pytorch's new amp mixed precision for training but some models trained without it ended up in the final blend.

 ## Input and Augmentation

 I used Chris Deotte's [Triple Stratified Leak-Free KFold CV](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/165526) data as input.
 I mostly trained with an image size of 512x512 but trained a few models with an image size of 384x384.

 I also mixed what external data and upsamling I used and the final blend is a mix of models with differing setups.
+External data included images from the 2018 and 2019 Melanoma competitions as well as unique malignant samples collected by Chris.

 For augmentation I used [Albumentations](https://albumentations.readthedocs.io/en/latest/api/augmentations.html) and used SSR, Affine augmentations, Random flips, Random Brightness Contrast, and Cutout.
 I also used custom augmentations like [Advanced Hair Augmentation](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/159176) and [Microscope](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/159476#900271) augmentation in some training configurations.